mayer79/foodDetector/README.md

 ## Let's start with the work
-Check out the following [Tutorial](https://mxnet.incubator.apache.org/tutorials/r/classifyRealImageWithPretrainedModel.html) to get an impression how such pretrained mxnet model is used to predict the object label.
+Check out the following [Tutorial](https://mxnet.incubator.apache.org/tutorials/r/classifyRealImageWithPretrainedModel.html) to get an impression how such pretrained MXNet model is used to predict the object label.

 Our workflow will be the following: